Mister Miracle: Thaddeus Brown

 Thaddeus Brown is a circus escape artist whose stage name is Mister Miracle.
 As the first escape artist to use the name Mister Miracle, Brown earns a modest living and practices his art into his later years.
 Brown meets Scott Free as he is practicing an outdoor escape with his long-time friend and assistant Oberon.
-Scott then aids Brown as he is being coerced by Intergang thugs working for Intergang member Steel Hand.
+Scott then aids Brown as he is being coerced by thugs working for Intergang member Steel Hand.
 While practicing an escape of being tied to a tree with a projectile speeding toward him, Brown is killed by a sniper working for Steel Hand.
 After Brown's murder, Scott takes his costume and the mantle of Mister Miracle.

 Following The New 52 and DC Rebirth relaunches, Brown's history remains intact, though it is claimed that he may have faked his death.
 Brown is also revealed to have been part of a group called Justice Society Dark in the 1940s.